macoyulloa/checkingFace/README.md

 ## API - Database Engine Storage

-The API was made in ruby raiuls with authentication JWT and it has the function of manage the registers of the users.
+The API was made in ruby on rails with authentication JWT and it has the function of manage the registers of the users.
 The API interact with the DataBase, coded in PostgreSQL.

 The endpoints are:

 1. Private route: https://api-jwt-v3.herokuapp.com/api/users.
 Method: POST
 Porpose: create a new user.

 2. Private Route: https://api-jwt-v3.herokuapp.com/api/users/login
 Method: POST
 Porpose: loging in a user with password and email, and returns a JWT token to retrieve the user info in JSON

 3. Private Route: https://api-jwt-v3.herokuapp.com/api/user
 Method: GET
 Porpose: show a user, you must send in Authorization Header a Bearer token

 4. Private Route: https://api-jwt-v3.herokuapp.com/api/user
 Method: PATCH or PUT
 Porpose: to change a user or updatings.
 You must send in Authorization Header a Bearer token

 5. Public Route: https://api-jwt-v3.herokuapp.com/api/all
 Method: GET
 Porpose: returns all users in database.

 ## Face Recognition Model